UCSBCarpentry/ucsbcarpentry.github.io/content/blog/2026-05-18-agent-guide/index.md

     return resp["choices"][0]["message"]
 ```

-The `call_llm()` function takes several arguments, but the primary input for the
-LLM is the list of `messages`; the function also returns a new message object
+The primary input for `call_llm()` is the list of `messages`; its output is
-with the output from the LLM.
-Let's take a closer look at what these "message"
+a new message with the response from the LLM API.
+Let's take a closer
-objects consist of.
+look at what these "message" objects consist of.

 ## Chat Completion Message Structure